 aA STA movement from one BSS in one ESS to another BSS within the same ESS.

-A non-AP MLD movement from one AP MLD in one ESS, where each non-AP STA affiliated with the non-AP MLD being in one BSS and different non-AP STAs affiliated with the non-AP MLD being in different BSSs, to another AP MLD within the same ESS, where each non-AP STA affiliated with the non-AP MLD being in another BSS and different non-AP STAs affiliated with the non-AP MLD being in different BSSs.
+A non-AP MLD movement from one AP MLD in one ESS, where each non-AP STA affiliated with the non-AP MLD is within one BSS and different non-AP STAs affiliated with the non-AP MLD are within different BSSs, to another AP MLD within the same ESS, where each non-AP STA affiliated with the non-AP MLD is within another BSS and different non-AP STAs affiliated with the non-AP MLD are within different BSSs. (#13521)

-A non-AP MLD movement from one AP MLD in one ESS, where each non-AP STA affiliated with the non-AP MLD being in one BSS and different non-AP STAs affiliated with the non-AP MLD being in different BSSs, to another BSS within the same ESS and being a non-AP STA, where the MLD MAC address of the non-AP MLD is the same as the MAC address of the non- AP STA.
+A non-AP MLD movement from one AP MLD in one ESS, where each non-AP STA affiliated with the non-AP MLD is within one BSS and different non-AP STAs affiliated with the non-AP MLD are within different BSSs, to another BSS within the same ESS and becoming a non-AP STA, where the MLD MAC address of the non-AP MLD is the same as the MAC address of the non- AP STA. (#13521)

-A non-AP STA movement from one BSS in one ESS to an AP MLD within the same ESS and being a non-AP MLD, where each non-AP STA affiliated with the non-AP MLD be in another BSS, different non-AP STAs affiliated with the non-AP MLD being in different BSSs and the MAC address of the non-AP STA is the same as the MLD MAC address of the non-AP MLD.
+A non-AP STA movement from one BSS in one ESS to an AP MLD within the same ESS and becoming a non-AP MLD, where each non-AP STA affiliated with the non-AP MLD is within another BSS, different non-AP STAs affiliated with the non-AP MLD are within(#11708) different BSSs and the MAC address of the non-AP STA is the same as the MLD MAC address of the non-AP MLD. (#13521)

 A fast BSS transition is a BSS transition that establishes the state necessary for data connectivity before the reassociation rather than after the reassociation.